Air Guitar — Play Guitar with Your Hands Using Your Webcam

 Available Chords

 Having trouble playing via hand gestures?
-Try the Virtual Guitar — click chords and strum with your mouse or touch instead.
+Try the Virtual Guitar — click chords and strum with your mouse or touch instead, or open Guitar Chord Diagrams for chord charts and fretboard fingering reference.

 How to Use the Air Guitar

-2. Click the camera placeholder above — allow camera access when prompted.
+- Click the camera area to start — allow camera access when prompted.
 Stand ~60cm from your camera in a well-lit room.

-3. Hold up your left hand — the number of fingers you extend selects a chord (fist = E, 1 finger = Am, up to 5 = Em).
+- Hold up your left hand to select a chord — the number of fingers extended maps to a chord (fist = E, 1 finger = Am, 2 = C, 3 = G, 4 = D, 5 fingers = Em).

-4. Swipe your right hand down to strum down, or up to strum up.
+- Swipe your right hand down or up to strum the full chord.
 Faster movement = louder sound.

 Chord Reference